trnq-eu/TorchLeet/README.md

 # My TorchLeet Solutions 🚀

 This repository is a **fork** of [TorchLeet](https://github.com/Exorust/TorchLeet), which I use to track my progress on PyTorch exercises.

-I've added my solutions to these exercises within the respective `_SOLN.ipynb` notebooks inside each exercise's folder.
-You can mark completed exercises using the Markdown strikethrough syntax.
+I've added my solutions to these exercises within the "Solutions" folder.

 ---